 Also, keep in mind that stops on priority transit routes require more amenities – such as shelters, variable message signing, seating, bike parking, trash/recycling receptacles and required utility boxes – which means they need more space within the right-of-way.
 Plan ahead by coordinating with the local transit agency during the concept development process when considering space allocation for amenities and the provision of bays or in-lane passenger loading.

 The inclusion of on-street parking is often determined by the context of adjacent land use.
 That said, proposing any removal or reduction of on-street parking with a project is often perceived as a burden by business and property owners.

-Understanding delivery, customer and employee parking activities along a street, and available alternatives, is crucial.
+Understanding delivery, transit, customer and employee parking activities as well as bicycle parking and shared mobility along a street is crucial.
+At the beginning of a street project, consider conducting a curbside use inventory, parking study and survey of business owners.
 On-street parking supports an urban character and development pattern, providing direct access to corridor businesses and also serves as a buffer from traffic for pedestrians along the sidewalk.
-Not to mention traffic calming for the adjacent auto lanes.
+It also calms traffic for the adjacent auto lanes.

 Parking bays can include curb extensions that reduce the crossing distance for pedestrians and increase pedestrian visibility by aligning them with the parking lane.
 In more constrained environments, consider flexible spaces along the curb that can serve different purposes depending upon time of day – daytime parking and loading, peak hour transit-only lanes and late evening ride-share space.